Soccer-World-Early innovator Finke relishing World Cup challenge

 Finke, who did not have a professional playing career, worked at Urawa Red Diamonds in Japan in 2009-10, and was later technical director and, briefly, interim coach at Cologne before accepting the assignment in Cameroon.

 He has a two-year contract until June 2015, which also takes in the next African Nations Cup finals.
-(Editing by Robert Woodward and Martyn Herman)
+(Editing by Robert Woodward and Mike Collett)